yvt/openspades/README.md

 ### cg_fov
 Recommended: N/A
 FOV is very a preferential thing.
-Setting it directly in the console
+Setting it directly in the console has no limit compared to the GUI.